 As of 1 July 2017, the limit on your concessional contributions is $25,000 a year, regardless of your age.
 In the past you could contribute less if you were younger than 50 years of age, but this rule no longer applies.
 The new cap is indexed to average weekly ordinary time earnings, rounded to the nearest $2,500, so the cap is liable to change each year.

-If you don’t use the entirety of your concessional contribution cap in a given year, starting from 1 July 2018, you can roll over the unused portion to increase the amount you can pay in the next year.
+If you don’t use the entirety of your concessional contribution cap in a given year, starting from 1 July 2018, you can ‘carry-forward’ the unused portion to increase the amount you can pay in the next year.
 You can keep doing this for up to five years, at which point the oldest carry-forward amount will expire.
 However, you should note that you can only benefit from this if your super balance is less than $500,000 at the end of the previous financial year.

 The second type of contribution you can make to your super is non-concessional contributions.
 These include any contributions made from your savings, from your after-tax income and that are made by your spouse.